Gardens in North Wales

 Gardens in Mid Wales

 This world famous garden has Italian and French influences retaining original statues.
 The garden overhung with enormous clipped yew trees, shelters rare and tender plants in colourful herbaceous borders.
 Private garden tours with senior gardeners can be arranged subject to availability and may incur a cost.

-Gardens in south Wales
+Gardens in South Wales

 This garden lost in time is set in the beautiful Tywi valley of Carmarthenshire, Aberglasney Gardens cover approximately 9 acres, including two woodlands.
 Aberglasney can offer behind the scenes, out of hours and specialist tours by arrangement and the Café can also cater in the evenings.
+Main picture.

 Dyffryn Gardens, Vale of Glamorgan

 With more than 55 acres, the Pompeian garden and other Edwardian features include a paved court, reflecting pool, theatre garden, Italianate terraces, cloister garden, rose garden, lavender court, vine walk, alpine garden and arboretum.

 Margam Country Park, Neath

 Margam Park and its Orangery, in 850 acres of historic parklands, is a tranquil picturesque garden of serenity.
 The park is open all year round.